|

 Trending Today at Hummingbird Central! |

 READ MOREMany hummingbirds spend the winter in Central America or Mexico, and migrate north to their breeding grounds in the southern U.S. and western states as early as February, and to areas further north later in the spring.
-The first arrivals in spring are usually males.
 Some, however, do not migrate, in areas like California and the upper Pacific coast.
+After breeding, hummingbirds begin their fall southward migration.

 READ MOREPlanting the right flowers is an important element in establishing the right environment for attracting hummingbirds.
 But you need another key attractant: the hummingbird feeder!
 They come in all shapes and sizes; some are plastic, others glass.
 Some are vertical and others horizontal.